thundercore/developers-portal/docs/erc20-smart-contract.md

 MetaMask is a browser extension that serves as a “wallet” that safely stores your cryptocurrencies such as Ether (ETH) and Thunder Tokens.
 It also serves as a “bridge” that connects the web application with the blockchain.
 You can download and learn more about Metamask at [https://metamask.io/](https://metamask.io/).

 ### Get Thunder Tokens or Thunder Test Token
-You need to get Thunder Tokens or Thunder Test Token to deploy your smart contracts on the ThunderCore.
+You need to get Thunder Tokens (Mainnet) or Thunder Test Tokens (Testnet) to deploy your smart contracts on ThunderCore.
 Please follow this [instruction](get-tokens.md) to get your tokens.

 # Steps
 In this tutorial we will be covering:

-- Unboxing the ThunderCore Boliterplate Box
+- Unboxing the ThunderCore Boilerplate Box
 - Creating the "MyToken" smart contract
 - Compiling and deploying the smart contract on ThunderCore
 - Interacting with the new token

-## 1. Unboxing the ThunderCore Boliterplate Box
+## 1. Unboxing the ThunderCore Boilerplate Box
 To make it easier to get started with ThunderCore, we’ve created a template, [Thunder Box](https://github.com/thundercore/thunder-box), for ThunderCore DApps that can be downloaded via Truffle.
 ​
 On a terminal, create a new project directory and navigate to it: